KenKundert/rlc_chart/README.rst

     :align: center

 In this figure the solid traces are the data and the dashed traces are the model.
-The red trace is the magnitude of the impedance, and the blue traces are the real part of the impedance, or the ESR.
+The red traces are the magnitude of the impedance, and the blue traces are the real part of the impedance, or the ESR.

 Notice that in this chart the resistance at low frequencies drops with 1/*f*, just like the reactance.
 In this regard the data differs significantly from the